jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 - Interpretation and Visualization

 ## Marathon Data Collection and Manipulation
 Gathering the marathon data requires one large task: **Web Scraping**.
+Fortunately, a lot of the aggregation of marathon data is already accessible.
+[MarathonGuide.com](http://www.marathonguide.com/index.cfm) is a database housing 100% of marathons and their results in the English speaking world, from 2000 to present day.
+However, to perform analysis on the data, it needs to be scraped and formatted for our use case.